-CODE OF CONDUCT PURPOSE
+CODE OF ACCEPTABLE BEHAVIOR AND DISCIPLINE PURPOSE

-The Code of Conduct includes the rights and responsibilities of the school community, a range of disciplinary responses, and policies and codes of Hopkins County Schools.
+The Code of Acceptable Behavior and Discipline includes the rights and responsibilities of the school community, a range of disciplinary responses, and policies and codes of Hopkins County Schools.
+The Code of Acceptable Behavior and Discipline not only applies to traditional in-person students, but also to students participating virtually.
 All members of the school community, including students, parents and guardians, principals, school staff and the district office, have rights and responsibilities that support a strong school community.
 This Code is intended to act as a guide to ensure students are treated fairly, but be flexible enough to address individual student behavior incidents.
 Disciplinary responses focus on promoting positive relationships, intervention strategies and the use of suspension only when deemed absolutely necessary.